 - Open a new project in QGIS.

 - Expand the object list associated with the usa schema.
 You should see the original cities and states tables.
-In the Table column, disregarding the two tables that show Select... in the Spatial Type column, you should also see vw_capitals, vw_states_2163 and two versions of vw_cities_2163.
+You should also see vw_capitals, vw_states_2163 and two versions of vw_cities_2163.

 You see two versions of vw_cities_2163 because that view outputs all of the columns from the cities table, including geom, plus a column of geometries re-projected into SRID 2163 (geom_2163).